tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/产品简介/产品功能_intl_en.md

 ## Extended Features

+>?
->?Extended features are value-added services provided by TRTC in collaboration with other Tencent Cloud products and are charged according to the billing standards of the corresponding products.
+Extended features are value-added services provided by TRTC in collaboration with other Tencent Cloud products and are charged according to the billing standards of the corresponding products.

 | Feature | Description | Common Use Cases | Billing |